Last revised: March 6, 2023

 We collect the personal information you provide (about you and/or your employees) in connection with our Services in the following ways:

-Transactions.
-If you execute transactions through our Services, we collect Information about such transactions, including payment information and the transaction time, date, amount and the other parties involved.
+- Transactions.
+If you execute transactions through our Services including purchasing goods or services we may offer, we collect information about such transactions, including payment information and the transaction time, date, amount and the other parties involved.

 As is true of most digital platforms, we collect certain personal information automatically when you visit our online Services, including: